Hernia (All Types) Surgery: Everything You Need to Know

 • It interferes with daily activities

-• There’s a risk of strangulation (when the blood supply to the herniated tissue is cut off)
+• There’s a risk of strangulation (when blood supply to the herniated tissue is cut off)

 Types of Hernias